 MGX Minerals Completes Trenching at Salinitas Lithium Project, Salta Province, Argentina; Drills Targets Identified

-VANCOUVER, Oct.
-08, 2018 - MGX Minerals Inc. (“MGX” or the “Company”) (CSE: XMG / OTCQB: MGXMF / FSE: 1MG) reports that joint-venture partner A.I.S.
-Resources (“A.I.S.”)
-(TSX.V: AIS) has received the final TEM Geophysics report from Quantec.
+VANCOUVER, October 8, 2018 - MGX Minerals Inc. ("MGX" or the "Company") (CSE: XMG; OTCQB: MGXMF; FSE: 1MG) reports that joint-venture partner A.I.S.
+Resources ("A.I.S.")
+(AIS) has received the final TEM Geophysics report from Quantec.
 The report includes a detailed analysis and interpretation of the TEM profiles.
 Two major aquifer structures based on low resistivity have been identified.

 Preparations have commenced to start a drilling program in the next two weeks subject to drill rig availability.
 Some drill pad preparation and roads have been upgraded and drill rig fluid pits have been dug at trench site 12 and 18 in preparation for drill hole 1, and if successful, drill hole 2.